-In most cases, data is acquired subject to validation.
-This means that the acquirer must obtain prior consent from the provider before acquiring the data.
+In most cases, data is subject to validation before acquisition.
+In other words, the acquirer must obtain prior consent from the provider before acquiring the data.

-The acquirer sends the provider a purchase request about a particular offering.
-The two parties can then have a conversation to talk about the potential acquirer’s questions, and to determine the most suitable license contract, if more than one is available.
+The acquirer sends the provider an acquisition request about a particular offering.
+The two parties can then have a conversation to discuss the potential acquirer’s questions, and determine the most suitable license if more than one is available.

-- During the discussion, the acquirer specifies which license contract they would like to acquire, and formulates a acquisition request.
+- During the discussion, the acquirer specifies which license they would like to acquire, and formulates an acquisition request.

-- At any time, the provider may validate or refuse the acquisition request.
+- At any time, the provider may validate or reject the acquisition request.

-- As soon as the provider validates the acquirer’s request, the provider may begin the data acquisition procedure.
+- As soon as the provider validates the acquirer’s request, the acquirer may begin the data acquisition procedure.

-Yes, with a sale upon validation, the provider may refuse to grant you the use of the data, without having to specify the reason why.
+Yes, with acquisition subject to validation, the provider may refuse to grant you use of the data without having to specify the reason.

-An instant acquisition may be available to you when all the conditions for the transaction process have been met, including technical, contractual, and regulatory aspects.
-The offering must respect a certain number of constraints, notably: the offering may not contain personal data, it must only involve one license contract, etc.
+Instant acquisition may be available to you when all the conditions for the transaction process have been met, including technical, contractual, and regulatory aspects.
+The offering must respect certain constraints, for example: the offering may not contain personal data; it must only involve one license, etc.